cozy/cozy-stack/docs/registry.md

 - beta: `X.Y.Z-beta.M` where `X`, `Y`, `Z` and `M` are positive or null integers
 - dev: `X.Y.Z-dev.checksum` where `X`, `Y` and `Z` are positive or null integers and `checksum` is a unique identifier of the dev release (typically a shasum of the git commit)

+## Version order

+TLDR: 1.0.0-dev.* < 1.0.0 and 1.0.0-beta.* < 1.0.0, make sure you upgrade your app version after publishing stable.

+The order used to determine the latest version of a channel is the following:

+    - `1.0.0-dev.*  < 1.0.0 (dev < stable)`
+    - `1.0.0-beta.* < 1.0.0 (beta < stable)`
+    - `1.0.0-beta.1 < 1.0.0-beta.2`

+To order beta and dev releases, we apply a sort by their creation date.

 ## Objects

 Two types of objects are managed in the registry: applications and versions.